Konafets/antlers-idea/README.md

 - [x] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-**This plugin is still alpha.
-New features will be added in future versions.**

 This plugin adds support for Antlers, the templating language of [Statamic](https://statamic.com/), to IDEs based on the Intellij IDEA platform (IntelliJ IDEA and PhpStorm).
 New features are regularly announced in changelogs.